 How HPV is spread

-You can catch HPV if you're sexually active with another person who already has the virus.
-As HPV usually has no symptoms, most people don’t realise they are infected.
+HPV is a sexually transmitted infection (STI).
+You can catch HPV through any sexual contact or skin to skin contact with another person who has the virus.
+As HPV usually has no symptoms, most people don’t realise they’re infected.

-Most of the time, HPV doesn’t cause cancer because the body’s immune system kills the virus.
+Many people become infected with HPV.
+Most of the time, HPV doesn’t cause cancer because your body’s immune system kills the virus.

 How HPV can affect your health